 Christian Adames, B.A., (he/him) is a research assistant for the Center for the Evaluation of HIV Prevention Programs in Chicago.
 Christian earned his bachelor’s degree in Psychology with a minor in Biological Sciences from the University of Chicago in 2015.
 While at UChicago, Christian coordinated a research project focused on how medical students engaged in their community, and he was also a research assistant studying developmental neurobiology.
 Christian’s research interests broadly include disparities in health care among minority populations, with a particular focus on mental health and the social factors contributing to these disparities.
 He hopes to pursue these research interests further through public health and clinical psychology graduate programs in the future.

-Kitty Buehler, B.S., (she/her) is a research assistant for the FAB 400 project with the IMPACT Program.
-She received her B.S. in Psychology from Fordham University in 2013.
-Her undergraduate research focused on subjective well-being and sexual fluidity.
-She is currently a second year graduate student at DePaul University working on her M.S. in General Psychology.
-Her research focuses on relational-cultural theory and mentoring in science support program for Latinx high school and college students.
-Her interests include multi-marginalization, intimate partner violence, and community influences on mental health, substance abuse, and risk behavior in LGBT youth.
+Kitty Buehler, M.S., (she/her) is a research study coordinator for the RADAR study with the IMPACT Program.
+She received her B.S. in Psychology from Fordham University in 2013 and her M.S. in General Psychology from DePaul University in 2017.
+She started at ISGMH as an intern on RADAR and then worked as a research study assistant on FAB 400 before moving into her current role.
+Her past research has focused on sexual fluidity, science support programs for Latinx high school and college students, and adult support in out-of-school-time youth activities.
+Her current interests include multi-marginalization, intimate partner violence, and community influences on mental health, substance abuse, and risk behavior in LGBT youth.

 Jim Carey, M.P.H., (he/him) is the intervention implementation coordinator for the 2GETHER project with IMPACT.
 He earned his B.S. from Ohio State University and his M.P.H. from University of Illinois at Chicago (UIC) in Community Health Sciences.
 Jim has previously worked at the Midwest AIDS Training and Education Center (MATEC) as a program coordinator and training specialist where he provided clinical training and education to healthcare professionals, developed new curricula and coordinated large scale conferences.
 After his tenure at MATEC, Jim became the community engagement coordinator for the Chicago arm of the HIV Vaccine Trials Network at UIC.
 In his most recent position at the Illinois Department of Public Health, he was a training specialist and curriculum development specialist where he trained all state of Illinois employees in HIV test counseling, risk reduction, cultural competence with LGBTQ clients, and various CDC Effective Behavioral Interventions.
 In addition, Jim partnered with the AIDS Foundation of Chicago for the “Ready, Set, PrEP!” training series and helped various state health departments implement their new PrEP programs.
 Jim also guest lectures for the Physician Assistant Program at Northwestern University, the Social Work program at University of Chicago, and the Public Health Program at DePaul University.
 His research interests include eliminating health disparities within the LGBTQ population, primarily through prevention with positives and advances in biomedical HIV prevention.
 Additionally, Jim is a three time galleried artist, and studies painting and photography at the School of the Art Institute of Chicago.